bootlin/snagboot/README.md

 that you are part of this group.
 You can also modify the udev rules to pick a more restrictive group if you wish.

+**Warning:** The "plugdev" group does not exist on Fedora, please make sure you modify the udev rules before installing them!
+You should replace "plugdev" with any group you wish, e.g. "users".

 Alternatively, Snagboot can be installed as a local Python wheel.
 An installation script is provided to automatically build and install the package.